Out on the prowl for a self propelled treadmill ey?

 The NordicTrack X32i features a massive 32 inches screen.
 You can’t really find anything bigger than this one on the market.

 Using the screen on this treadmill is like displaying your workouts on a TV screen.
 And if you want to get your treadmill running experience to the next level, I recommend taking advantage of the Google Maps feature to explore the streets of different parts of the world from the comfort of your home.
+Also, this treadmill works with Zwift, the popular exercise app, so you can run in a beautiful virtual environment and not just that, you can do so with your friends.

 In terms of performance, the X32i is pretty similar to the X22i reviewed above.
 The main difference between the two is the motor, which has a horsepower of 4.25 for the X32i.